In this blog, we are going to set up and configure the Prometheus Operator.

 kubectl apply -f prometheus-cr.yaml

-If we check the Prometheus dashboard now, we can able to see the Alertmanager information in the dashboard.
+If we check the Prometheus dashboard now, we can see the Alertmanager information in the dashboard.

 Advantages Of Prometheus Operator